akiomiyao/ped/README.md

   Distribution of counts by sequence length can be obtained by check_length.pl
   perl check_length.pl target=ERR3063487
   Clipping length between 90-95% coverage is enough.
+  Current version of ped.pl has auto clipping function.
 - Result files,
 ```
 File name               Description
 ERR3063487.aln          Bidirectional alignment
 ERR3063487.bi.primer    Primer data for PCR
 ERR3063487.bi.snp       SNP data (original format)
+ERR3063487.bi.snp.count SNP data (Showing snp counts from aln data)
 ERR3063487.index        Index file for alignemt search
 ERR3063487.log          Process log
 ERR3063487.report       Log of ped.pl
 ERR3063487.sv           Structural variation data
+ERR3063487.sv.count     Structural variation data (Showing snp counts from aln data)
 ERR3063487.sv.primer    Primer data for PCR
 ERR3063487.vcf          SNP and SV data (vcf format, for IGV)
 ERR3063487.full.vcf     SNP and SV data (vcf format, full output)
 ERR3063487.count.vcf    SNP and SV data (vcf format, full output with unverified data)
 ```
+For analyses of metagenome or mixed genome (e.g. SARS-CoV-2 data from a patient), using count data is recommended.
+Because detected SNPs or SVs in closed position but on differenent genome strand may be filtered out during verification process.
 ## Installation
 - If you do not want to use the docker container, downloading of programs is required.
 - Programs run on Unix platforms (FreeBSD or Linux) and Mac.